Mifepristone: Who is Judge Matthew Kacsmaryk and why was the abortion pill case in his court?

 Contributing: Christine Fernando, Mabinty Quarshie

-This article originally appeared on USA TODAY: Mifepristone: Judge Kacsmaryk and the abortion pill case
+This article originally appeared on USA TODAY: Mifepristone: What to know about Judge Kacsmaryk and the abortion pill